UBC-STAT/stat-301/docs/group-project-page.md

 ### Deliverable 3: Peer Review

 For this peer review, you will be **individually** providing feedback to another group’s proposal.
-You will be sent an email with the proposal to review.
+You have randomly assigned you another proposal to review through Canvas.

-We deliberately set up the review so that each member of your group is assigned to review a *different* group’s proposal.
-This allows your group to collectively see a larger variety of proposals.
+Since there are many groups in the course, your group will hopefully be exposed, collectively, to a variety of proposals.

 #### Instructions

-Bundle all of your feedback into a single document of your choice, and submit that to canvas.
-There is no page limit.
-The teaching team will deliver the feedback to your reviewee.
+To complete the peer-review assigned to you, write comments in Canvas' text box or through an attached file.
+Recall that you'll be evaluated in the comments and feedback given.
+See the rubric added to the Peer Review assignment in Canvas.

+Remember to be _respectful and provide constructive comments_.

+Following a recommendation to reviewers of BMC Genomics Journal: "Before you submit your report, please take a moment to read it through and put yourself in the place of the authors.
+How would you feel if you received this report?
+Would you find the tone courteous and professional?"
+Are your comments useful to strength other groups' analysis?

+**General guideline**
 Your review should contain the following elements:

 - As you read through the proposal, point out anything that you think is confusing, or is not